-- If the system is running Provisioning Services version 7.6.2 (7.6 CU1) or a newer target device, run the new target installer.
+• If the system is running, run the new target installer.
 It must be the same version installed on the target device.
-This process effectively allows the installer to take care of the upgrade. - If the system is running Provisioning Services version 7.6.0 or earlier target devices, uninstall the old target device software.
-Reboot, then install the new Citrix Provisioning target device version.
+This process effectively allows the installer to take care of the upgrade.

 In-place upgrades

 For in-place upgrades, a maintenance version of the virtual disk is interchangeable with the private image.
 However, Citrix recommends that you take advantage of Citrix Provisioning versioning to perform an in-place upgrade.